A Letter From Our Co-CEO: On Building a Flourishing World for Children with Special Needs

 As we look to the future, it’s exciting to think about how we can support the families of these special children.
 When any family discovers that they will have a child with special needs, there is always a sense of fear and uncertainty about what the future holds.
 My family has experienced that too.
 But in these vulnerable communities, there is also a sense of shame that accompanies the birth of a child with special needs.
 And that shame can weigh heavily on a family who is going it alone.

-Part of my vision for Noonday’s future is providing training and education around special needs among our Artisan Partners, who are leaders in their communities.
+Part of my vision for Noonday’s future is to partner with good organizations who work in the communities where our Artisan Partners live, providing training, education and assistance to families affected by disability.
 We want to erase the stigma around Down syndrome and other disabilities, to empower communities to rise up in support of these parents.

 Another aspect of our vision for Noonday’s future is to simply continue strong with our core mission: to create dignified work for families across the globe.
 When parents, including parents of kids with special needs, have access to the resources they need, along with a strong community of Artisans supporting them, the effects are transformative.